SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Robot Framework
 ===============

+This document provides details about CumulusCI's integration with `Robot Framework <http://robotframework.org>`_ for automating tests using CumulusCI, Salesforce APIs, and Selenium.

 Robot Framework (or simply "robot") is a keyword-driven acceptance testing framework used by CumulusCI. *Keyword-driven* means that test cases are made up of high-level keywords that allow acceptance tests to be written in an intuitive, human-readable language ("Open browser", "Click link", "Insert text") rather than in a programming language. *Acceptance testing* refers to the process of testing an application from the user's perspective as the final proof that the product meets its requirements.

-Here's an example of a basic Robot test for creating a new Contact object.
+For example, here's a basic Robot test for creating a new Contact object.

 .. code-block:: robotframework